Not Every IRS Tax Relief Professional is Alike

 A good tax resolution firm will be clear with its pricing and tell you upfront how much you can expect to pay for its services.
 You want to avoid firms that say they charge fat rates for their services.
 In reality, they could hide fees you have to pay later after your case is underway.

-You should ask how much the firm will charge per hour, what the retainer fee is, and if the firm charges for expenses like courier costs, documents preparation, and other miscellaneous fees.
+You should ask how much the IRS tax relief professional will charge per hour, what the retainer fee is, and if the firm charges for expenses like courier costs, documents preparation, and other miscellaneous fees.

 It should provide pricing details in writing and not be subject to change without advanced notice in writing.